mlubej/advent-of-code/README.md

 # aoc --year 2021 --day 20
 ```

-This will create the following directory and files in the github repo
+This will create the following directory and files in the github repo and open VSCode in the appropriate location

 ```
 .